jdini76/tortoise-tts/README.md

 After you've played with them, you can use them to generate speech by creating a subdirectory in voices/ with a single ".pth" file containing the pickled conditioning latents as a tuple (autoregressive_latent, diffusion_latent).

+### Other Utilities

+   ## merge_wav_file.py

+   This script will take a folder of multiple wave files and merger them into a single wave file.
+This will be needed if using the tts_folder.py script and you encounter one of the wav files produces a flaky result.
+You can regenerate    the wav file then run this script to merge the file to a single file.

+   ## prepare_text_file_for_tts.py
+   This script is most useful if you have a epub audio book file.
+It will convert the epub file to txt file and it will format the file a little for better processing.
+Some manuel modification may need to be done after this is run to      remove unwanted text.
+It will also add chapter labels to sections if there is a number on a lone line.

+   Before Example:
+   End of chapter text here.
+   2
+   Start of new chapter here

+   After Example:
+   End of chapter text here.
+   Chapter 2
+   Start of new chapter here.

+   ## parse_text.py
+   Thsi script will take a single text file separate it into multiple text files based on a parsing keyword.
+Best used to create files based on chapters.
+If you have Chapter 1, Chapter 2, Chapter 3 etc, you can us "Chapter" as the         parsing keyword and will separate the textfile into chapterfiles.
+It will also name the files with the keyword in the filename with the value.
+If uou have a Prologue and Epilogue you will need to manually sepatate them into a file.

 ## Tortoise-detect

 Out of concerns that this model might be misused, I've built a classifier that tells the likelihood that an audio clip